Nuitka/Nuitka/README.rst

 On Linux for ``pystone.bin`` the binary produced by ``clang6`` was faster than ``gcc-6.3``, but not by a significant margin.
-Since gcc is more often already installed, that is the recommened use for now.
+Since gcc is more often already installed, that is recommended to use for now.

 Differences in C compilation times have not yet been examined.